-Once your child is back in a treatment room, he or she will receive a dental cleaning, fluoride and dental radiographs (x-rays) will be taken when it is age appropriate and when the doctors feel it is necessary.
-Explain to the child that the dentist will look inside their mouth with a tiny mirror.
-We will clean their teeth with flavored toothpaste and apply tooth vitamins (fluoride) to make their teeth strong!
+Once your child is back in a treatment room, he or she will receive a dental cleaning, fluoride and dental radiographs (x-rays) that will be taken when it is age appropriate and when the doctors feel it is necessary.
+The Dentist will explain to the child that they will look inside their mouth with a tiny mirror, and then clean their teeth with flavored toothpaste as well as apply tooth vitamins (fluoride) to make their teeth strong!
 The doctor will also perform a head and neck examination and then evaluate the health and development of your child’s teeth and gums.
 Please do not tell them this will not hurt, as this idea may have never entered their mind.
 Please refrain from using words such as needle, shots, drill, and other words suggesting unpleasantness.
 If your child needs additional services such as fillings, the doctor will discuss it with you in detail and the treatment will be scheduled for a later visit.

 During the first visit, we will spend time educating you and your child on proper oral hygiene techniques, and it is critical that you follow up on these techniques at home to help prevent cavities.
 Remember that children can be unpredictable!
 Keep your expectations of them reasonable.
 Crying may be age appropriate and should be a reasonable expectation.
 Remember- this is a dental JOURNEY.